ztxxkaty/PowerPoint2videos_using-F5-TTS-/README.md

 pip install -r requirements.txt
 ```

-### Step 3: Download this tool and unzip it

-### Step 4: Entering the folder where you put this tool to download model-related packages
+### Step 2: Download this tool and unzip it, and then enter the folder to download model-related packages
 ```bash
 # enter the model folder
 cd TTS